 Tom Penders, the University of Houston basketball coach, received a technical foul from referees during a game when he dropped to his knees and fell face down due to a heart condition.
 The refs thought he was protesting a call, so they “T’d” him up.
 The sad part is that the officials refused to reverse the call even after the coach was given oxygen and taken from the court on a stretcher.
 Penders later quipped, “It’s a good thing I didn’t die.
 The other team would have gotten two more free throws and possession.”

 This goes hand in hand with taking her feelings seriously.
-Be gracious, treat the situation with the gravity it demands, give your wife appropriate time and attention, be patient, don’t demand, demonstrate some sensitivity.
+Be gracious, treat the situation with the gravity it demands, give your wife appropriate time and attention, be patient, don’t demand, and demonstrate some sensitivity.

 Sincerity is best served along with something else.
 Maybe a refreshing drink or a tasty treat.

 This is directly related to the spirit of service.
 Pride doesn’t just go before a “fall,” it often announces a “fool.”

 “I’m sorry I was a few minutes late for dinner,” doesn’t really fly when the truth is “I was three hours late and I didn’t call.”

 If you plan to downplay the situation, your guilt, or your need for forgiveness… then just smack yourself in the head now and make up the couch in the living room before you talk to your wife – that way you can save both yourself and her some time later.

-7. Own responsibility: Nobody is responsible for your behavior other than yourself.
-No matter how bad your day was.
-Even if you feel you wife provoked you.
+Nobody is responsible for your behavior other than yourself.
+No matter how bad your day is.Nobody is responsible for your behavior other than yourself.
+No matter how bad your day is.
+Even if you feel your wife provoked you.
 We are grown-up, adult men – what we do and how we treat other people is always our choice.